 The Summer Research Program in the Sciences and Mathematics is designed to encourage and support research projects conducted by Puget Sound students and their faculty mentors in the natural sciences, physical sciences, mathematics, computer science, or exercise science.
 The grant program seeks to foster imagination, creativity, and accomplishment.

-Any student currently enrolled at Puget Sound who is returning the following Fall semester and planning to conduct research in the fields of exercise science, physics, chemistry, biology, geology, mathematics, or computer science is eligible to apply for a Summer Science Research Grant.
-Eligibility of interdisciplinary projects that are conducted at the intersection of the above mentioned fields are eligible only if the home department of the proposed research advisor is one of the departments listed above.
+Students currently enrolled at Puget Sound who are returning the following fall semester and planning to conduct research in the fields of exercise science, physics, chemistry, biology, geology, mathematics, or computer science are eligible to apply for a Summer Science Research Grant.
+Interdisciplinary projects are eligible only if the home department of the proposed research advisor is one of the departments listed above.
 The proposed project may be laboratory-based, field-based, theoretical, or any combination thereof.
 Although off-campus research projects are eligible, preference will be given to students working with Puget Sound advisors.
-Field-based projects under the direction of Puget Sound professors are, in this context, considered "on-campus."
+Field-based projects under the direction of Puget Sound professors are considered on-campus.
 In most cases, the completion of at least two years of college coursework is necessary to achieve the level of sophistication needed for the development of a competitive proposal; however, first-year students are eligible to apply.
-Grants are awarded for work scheduled to be completed before graduation.
-Students who have previously received a Summer Research grant are eligible to re-apply; all applications will be evaluated solely on merit.
+Awards are made only for work scheduled to be completed before graduation.
+Students who have previously received a Summer Research Grant are eligible to re-apply; all applications will be evaluated solely on merit.